wazuh/wazuh-documentation/source/getting-started/components/wazuh-dashboard.rst

 Wazuh dashboard
 ===============

-Wazuh dashboard is a flexible and intuitive web interface for mining, analyzing, and visualizing data.
+The Wazuh dashboard is a flexible and intuitive web interface for mining, analyzing, and visualizing data.
 It is also used for the management and monitoring of the Wazuh infrastructure.
-System managers can create, manage users, and assign roles as needed from the Wazuh dashboard.
+System managers can create and manage users, as well as assign roles, from the Wazuh dashboard.

 Data visualization, mining, and analysis
 ----------------------------------------